-The costs incurred by donations also depends on the fundraising method.
+The costs incurred by donations also depend on the fundraising method.
 Consider the United Way model, for example.
 Only a portion of each dollar donated gets to the funded agencies.
 Don’t get us wrong, the United Way provides valuable expertise, an extensive donor network and reach that many charities can’t provide for themselves.
 However, all of that requires an elaborate machine that costs significant money to operate.
 While they vary by location and campaign, the United Way’s costs can range from 10% to as high as 25% of donations.

 Charity aggregators connect geographically dispersed donors with a variety of charities in one online location.
 Most charity aggregators charge a percentage fee on total donations, as do many business-to-consumer fundraising sites.
 For instance, GlobalGiving, a global crowdfunding community that does great work, charges 15%.
 Other popular crowdfunding platforms, such as CrowdRise or GoFundMe, charge fees ranging from 5.9 to 9.25%.